DaveBenham/VenomModules/doc/Controllers.md

 Red buttons indicate muted channels.
 White buttons indicate Pass (un-muted) channels.

-The behavior of the buttons change depending on whether the Gates CV input is patched.
+The behavior of the buttons change depending on whether the Gates CV input is patched and also whether the Gates mode is "Exclusive pass".

+Assuming the mode is anything other than "Exclusive pass", then:
 - Unpatched Gates CV input - Each button press toggles the state of that channel
 - Patched Gates CV input - Each button press temporarily inverts the state of the channel while the button remains pressed

+If the Gates mode is "Exclusive pass" then these buttons function as radio buttons.
+Whichever button is pressed last passes that channel, and all others are muted.

 ### GATES polyphonic input
 Controls the state of each channel if and only if the port is patched.
 The behavior of a gate is dependent on the current Mode setting.